LOS ANGELES INSTITUTE

 DATES & LOCATION

-The 15th Annual Los Angeles Institute will take place July/August 2021, and students will be housed at the University of California, Los Angeles.
+The 15th Annual Los Angeles Institute will take place July 29 - 31, 2022, and students will be housed at the University of California, Los Angeles.
 All institute activities take place in the City of Los Angeles.

 To be eligible to apply, students must: